 Stereotactic Breast Biopsy Resources

-Patients scheduled for a stereotactic breast biopsy can find additional resources about the exam, including other photos and videos of the procedure.
+Patients scheduled for a stereotactic breast biopsy can find additional resources about the exam by clicking on the video below or reviewing the FAQs.

 Every day, Greensboro Imaging strives to ensure patients have the best possible experience before, during and after their exams and procedures.
 It shows in patient feedback.